mattfox/debian-server-template-configure/README.md

 * Install OS.
 * From console, log in as initial user.
 Manually launch DHCP client for host-only interface.
 * Log in via SSH.
-* Set authorized_key of initial user.
+* Set authorized_key of initial user and of root, if available.
 * Set .gitconfig of initial user:

       git config --global user.email "you@example.com"